ofnote/tsalib/README.md

 See [notebook](notebooks/tsalib.ipynb) for complete working examples.

 ## Dependencies

 `sympy`.
-A library for building symbolic expressions in Python.
+A library for building symbolic expressions in Python is the only dependency.

 Tested with Python 3.6.
-For writing type annotations inline, Python >= 3.5 is required.
+Core API should work with Python 2.
+Contributions welcome.

-Python >= 3.5 allows optional type annotations for variables.
+For writing type annotations inline, Python >= 3.5 is required which allows optional type annotations for variables.
 These annotations do not affect the program performance in any way.

 ## Best Practices